-We show this difference is mainly attributed to the appended detectability and stabilizability conditions on the characterization of our feedback capacity, to ensure the optimal channel input process $X^n, n=1, 2,\ldots$ induces an asymptotically stationary and ergodic output process $Y^n, n=1,2,\ldots$, which are not accounted for, in \cite[Theorem~6.1]{kim2010}. \\ We also give an achievable lower bound on the nofeedback capacity $C^{\infty,nfb}(\kappa,v_0)$, which uses an independent and identically distributed (IID) channel input, for stable and unstable AR$(c)$ noise.\\ {\it Step 4.} We identify an oversight with respect to the characterization of feedback capacity given in \cite[Theorem~6.1]{kim2010} (i.e., the analog of the limiting expression of $C^\infty(\kappa,v_0)$ without the stabilizability condition), which presupposes a zero variance of the innovations part of the channel input process is optimal.
-We show that a zero variance of the innovations process, implies the characterization of feedback capacity, based on \cite[Theorem~6.1]{kim2010}, is necessarily zero, otherwise, the limit in (\ref{inter}) is not finite.
+We show this difference is mainly attributed to the appended detectability and stabilizability conditions on the characterization of our feedback capacity, \CDC{to ensure the optimal channel input process $X^n, n=1, 2,\ldots$ is such that the limits, $\lim_{n \longrightarrow \infty} \frac{1}{n} {\bf E}_{v_0}\big\{\sum_{t=1}^n \big(X_t\big)^2 \big\}\in [0,\infty)$, $\lim_{n \longrightarrow \infty}\frac{1}{n}\big\{H(Y^n|v_0)-H(V^n|v_0)\big\}\in [0,\infty)$ exist, and the joint process $(X^n, Y^n), n=1,2,\ldots$ is asymptotically stationary, which are not accounted for, in \cite[Theorem~6.1]{kim2010}.} \\ We also give an achievable lower bound on the non-feedback capacity $C^{\infty,nfb}(\kappa,v_0)$, based on (\ref{nofeedback_input}), with $\overline{\Lambda}_t=0, \forall t$, i.e., $X_t=Z_t$, $Z^n, n=1, \ldots$ an independent and identically distributed (IID) sequence, and holds for stable and unstable AR$(c), c \in (-\infty,\infty)$ noise.\\ {\it Step 4.} \CDC{We show the characterization of feedback capacity given in \cite[Theorem~6.1, $C_{FB}$]{kim2010} (i.e., the limiting expression of $C^\infty(\kappa,v_0)$, without the stabilizability condition), and with a zero variance of the innovations part of the channel input process (see \cite[Lemma~6.1]{kim2010}), gives an incorrect value of $C_{FB}$.
+However, when the stabilizability conditions is imposed (which is necessary for asymptotic limits to exists) then it follows the value $C_{FB}=0$; clearly an incorrect limiting value of (\ref{inter}). }